gerners/tamock/README.md

 ==== Benchmarks ====

-* --centrifuge-out

-Centrifuge tabbed output file (centrifuge -S <file>).
-If centrifuge-kreport and centrifuge output files are provided, classification is skipped and these files are used instead.
-CAVEAT: The same index used for classification has to be provided to tamock as well via -x/--index.

-Centrifuge example command:
-centrifuge -x index -1 forwardpairs.fq -2 reversepairs.fq --out-fmt tab -S centrifuge.out --report-file centrifuge.report

 * --centrifuge-kreport

 Centrifuge kraken-like report.
 If centrifuge-kreport and centrifuge output files are provided, classification is skipped and these files are used instead.